brandleadership/kuhsaft/README.md

 * Implement the `fulltext` method on your brick, return anything you want to be searchable.
 * Customize the edit form behaviour of your brick by overriding methods like `to_style_class?`.
 See the `Brick` and `BrickList` files for more methods.

+## Integrating search

+Kuhsaft supports fulltext search when using PostgreSQL with a simple LIKE fallback for any other ActiveRecord DB.

+Add a call to the `search_page_form` helper in your views.
+This renders the default search form.
+The query will be executed by kuhsaft.

+    # e.g. _footer.html.haml
+    = search_page_form

+To customize the search and result views you can add your own partials to your rails app.
+The following partials are overridable.

+    app/views/kuhsaft/search
+    ├── _form.html.haml           # Search form
+    ├── _results.html.haml        # Results list (@pages)
+    └── _results_entry.html.haml  # Single result entry (@page)

+When using PostgreSQL, an additional attribute `excerpt` will be available on the page model.
+It includes a highlighted excerpt of the matching `fulltext` column.

 # LICENSE

 See the file LICENSE.